 Configuring the Salesforce app

-You can customize the data displayed in the Salesforce app, and how often the data is refreshed, by configuring the following app settings.
+You can customize the data displayed in the Salesforce app, and how often the data is refreshed, by configuring the app settings discussed in this section.

-These are applied when viewing Salesforce information from a ticket.
-These settings are configured as part of a single process.
+These are applied when viewing Salesforce information from a ticket, and are configured as part of a single process.

 Adding Salesforce objects to the app